• Top lists

 Paolo ZanettiEmpoliSacked20th19/09/2023

 Over the summer, Serie A saw several significant managerial changes.
 At Napoli, manager Luciano Spalletti resigned from his post.
-In a swift move, the club appointed Rudi Garcia as his successor.
+In a swift move, the club appointed Garcia as his successor.
 Frosinone, following the end of manager Fabio Grosso’s contract, handed the reins over to Eusebio Di Francesco.
 Lecce, on the other hand, appointed Roberto D’Aversa as the replacement for Marco Baroni, who joined Hellas Verona as Marco Zaffaroni’s successor.

 🇫🇷 Sacked Ligue 1 managers